SoftwareImpacts/SIMPAC-2023-33/README.md

 For its use, the byte order of the reading machine has to be the same as that of the writing machine.

-More information describing settings and analysis procedures used for actual scientific results are given in an open-access [paper](https://arxiv.org/abs/2109.08121) and a collection of corresponding analysis notebooks are uploaded to a _Mendeley Data_ [repository](https://data.mendeley.com/datasets/f9wntyw39x).
+More information describing settings and analysis procedures used for actual scientific results are given in the [arXiv paper](https://arxiv.org/abs/2109.08121) and a collection of corresponding analysis notebooks are uploaded to a _Mendeley Data_ [repository](https://data.mendeley.com/datasets/f9wntyw39x).
 Some small example _Python_ analysis scripts can be found in the [examples](examples).
 The [first steps](examples/first_steps) demonstrate how the simulated data is correctly read in from disk to _NumPy_ arrays using the provided [get field data module](examples/get_field_data.py).